-(i) If you have to use a smaller format μSIM or nanoSIM card, you can use a SIM/μSIM adapter (available on request from AETA): first set the small card inside this adapter, afterwards use this assembly like a regular SIM card.
+i If you have to use a smaller format μ SIM or nanoSIM card, you can use a SIM/ μ SIM adapter (available on request from AETA): first set the small card inside this adapter, afterwards use this assembly like a regular SIM card.

-RAVENNA/AES67 interfaces [14]
+RAVENNA/AES67 interface [14]

-These interfaces are only available when the unit is in "Premium+" version.
+This interface is only available when the unit is in "premium" version.

-These interfaces are 1000BaseT ports.
-The unit can get five audio inputs from this AES67 interface, and transmits eight audio outputs via this interface.
+This interface is a 100BaseT/10BaseT port.
+The unit can get one or two audio inputs from this interface, and transmits two audio outputs via this interface.

-Extension audio inputs/outputs
+Extension audio inputs

-These audio interfaces are only available when the unit is in "Premium+" version.
+These audio inputs are only available when the unit is in "premium" version.

-- Line Out 2 [15]: male XLR socket.

-- Auxiliary line input: "Aux 1" [17]
+- AES input [15]: a digital input in AES/EBU format is available on a female XLR socket. - Auxiliary line inputs: "Aux 1" [17] and "Aux 2" [16], female XLR sockets.

-- "AES / Aux2" [16]: female XLR socket switchable as either a digital input in AES/EBU format, or an auxiliary line input.